 - 3. Enrolment for a Law in Practice module is binding for students and will by definition lead to a result (either a final grade or a pass/fail grade).
 The Board of Examiners can, at the request of a student, decide otherwise than arranged for above based on special circumstances.
 A Law in Practice module which is part of the curriculum of a programme should have a minimum workload of 6 ECTS.
 Extracurricular Law in Practice modules should have a minimum workload of 3 ECTS. - 4.
-Optional courses within the bachelor's degree programme should be filled with post-propaedeutic courses at B or M4-level.
-Optional courses at M4-level are accessible for bachelor students that have completed their legal research university propaedeuse.
+Optional courses within the bachelor's degree programme should be filled with second and third year-course units at B or M4-level.
+Optional courses at M4-level are accessible for bachelor students that have completed the first year of a research university programme in law.
 If this M4-course is used as an optional course during the bachelor's degree programme the ECTS cannot count towards a master's degree programme.
 For the awarded level of course please check Ocasys. - 5.
 In special cases the Board of Examiners can allow one or more parts of other bachelor's or master's degree programmes to be chosen. - 6.
 A request for approval of the list of course unit must be submitted to the Board of Examiners through Progress by the student at least three months before the student wishes to enrol for the module in question.